Skip to Content

 Why We Need Better Diagnostic Tests

-Infectious diseases like tuberculosis (TB), malaria, and respiratory infections continue to affect millions of people every year.
+Infectious like tuberculosis (TB), malaria, and respiratory infections continue to affect millions of people every year.
 One major problem in fighting these diseases is the lack of fast and reliable diagnostic tools.
 Many people don't get diagnosed in time, leading to the spread of disease and delayed treatment.

 A new diagnostic technology is changing this.
 It uses advanced biology and biotechnology methods to create better tools for detecting infections, especially in early stages.